Allysh0w/SOP-approach/README.md

 # SOP-approach
-An approach to stream oriented programming
+An approach to stream oriented programming (Flow-Based Programming)